 Unfortunately, enterprise software does not work like this, and therefore can quickly grow unwieldy under the new functionality, which results from constant requests for improvement.

 Adjusting the Software Selection Approach to be Focused on Implementation

 There is a way of automatically choosing among the different forecasting methodologies, and even though most companies cannot get this functionality to work, there are vendors for which this type of selection is automatic.
-Secondly, there are many more practical areas of the forecasting applications that are just as important to the success of a statistical forecasting application, yet these areas are not emphasized during the software selection.
+Secondly, there are many more practical areas of the forecasting applications that are just as important to the success of a statistical forecasting application.
+Yet, these areas are not emphasized during software selection.
 One can’t know what these areas are unless one was to implement and use the software oneself.
-This is a clear example—and just one of many examples—of how the buyer does not focus on what really matters in an implementation.
+This is a clear example—and just one of many examples—of how the buyer does not focus on what matters in an implementation.

 Making Realism a Priority

-In the US during the past forty years, the bicycle has been transformed from a practical machine for transportation into a far less practical item that offers more ego-driven functionality (lower weight, aggressive styling, high turnover in design) and less practical functionality (ride-ability, safety, cargo capacity).
+In the US during the past forty years, the bicycle has been transformed from a practical machine for transportation into a far less useful item that offers more ego-driven functionality (lower weight, aggressive styling, high turnover in design) and less useful functionality (ride-ability, safety, cargo capacity).
 The bicycle is an excellent example of the effect that marketing can have on an item’s transformation.
 Marketing can tell a company what will sell, but they have no technical expertise to help a company understand what will work in practical usage.
-In fact, in most cases they undermine the design proposed by engineers or developers.
+In fact, in most cases, they undermine the design proposed by engineers or developers.
 If we take the example of the bicycle in the US from the perspective of usability, the redesign has been a failure.